-Prehistory - Wikipedia Prehistory, also called pre-literary history, [1] is the period of human history between the first known use of stone tools by hominins c 3 3 million years ago and the beginning of recorded history with the invention of writing systems
+Prehistory - Wikipedia Prehistory, sometimes referred to as pre-literary history, [1] is the period of human history between the first known use of stone tools by hominins c 3 3 million years ago and the beginning of recorded history with the invention of writing systems

 Prehistory: Paleolithic, Mesolithic, Neolithic Periods, and More Prehistory refers to the period of time before the advent of written records or documented history It encompasses the vast span of time during which humans and their ancestors lived without leaving written accounts of their activities and events